stanchino/zonos-docker/README.md

   zonos
 ```

+## Docker Hub

+This image is available on Docker Hub at [stanchino/zonos](https://hub.docker.com/r/stanchino/zonos).
+The repository is linked to this GitHub repository for automated builds.

+Build tags:
+- `latest`: Latest build from the main branch
+- `YYYYMMDD`: Weekly builds tagged with date
+- `YYYYMMDD-[sha]`: Builds triggered by commits

 ## SSH Access

 The container runs an SSH server for remote access.
 Authentication is handled via public key only (password authentication is disabled for security).